About-Spain.net

 € a

-night - sometimes for less than half of that, and a room in a two-star
+night - sometimes for little more than half of that, and a room in a

 hotel for less than 60 €, including breakfast.